 We’ve all heard the advice.
 Avoid white bread, avoid white pasta, avoid white rice.
 White foods are bad, right?
 That’s not the whole truth.

-Yes, white bread and pasta have more carbs and fewer nutrients in general.
+Yes, white bread and pasta have more carbohydrates and fewer nutrients in general.
 However, you’ll find carbs in other places, too.
 For instance, all fruits have high concentrations of carbohydrates, but they are undeniably good for you.

 Vegetables also pack some carbs into their nutritional profiles, but vegetables are the building blocks of a healthy diet.
 In short, carbohydrates are everywhere.
 You need to learn the difference between good carbs and bad ones.